Antelcat/AutoGen/README.md

     Specified property name when mapping to target type

-    which is valid only on `property`

   + `[MapIgnore(params Type[])]`

     Ignored when generate mapping fun, if given type, only be ignored when mapping to these types

-    which is valid only on `property`